patternfly/training-scenarios/react-components/select/step2.md

 b. <strong>Assign the `onSelect` property to `this.onSelect`.</strong>

-The component should look as below.
+The `select` component should look like the following.
 ```
 <Select
   onToggle={this.onToggle}